writethedocs/www/docs/conf/prague/2019/news/talks-volunteers-tickets-shirts.rst

 Stay tuned
 ----------

-Over the next weeks we'll continue to publish updates about the various events and activities that make Write the Docs events such a unique experience, as well as the presentation schedule, trip planning tips.
+Over the next weeks we'll continue to publish updates about the various events and activities that make Write the Docs events such a unique experience, as well as the presentation schedule, trip planning tips, etc.

 Hope to see all of you soon in Prague!